-Puleva Food, S.L. and Ebro Puleva, S.A. have signed current account agreements earning interest on arm's length terms on the balances deriving from any assignment or cash loan made between these companies and Puleva Biotech, S.A.
+Puleva Food, S.L.U and Ebro Puleva, S.A. have signed current account agreements earning interest on arm's length terms on the balances deriving from any assignment or cash loan made between these companies and Puleva Biotech, S.A.
+The net balance of financial expenses and income in 2008 was 298 thousand euro in favour of Puleva Food, S.L.U.